About

 Please exercise caution when running unknown binaries, especially if they were made by people who are interested in bypassing software protections.

-Disclaimer: challenge websites ¶
+Important: challenge websites

 I usually run unknown binaries in a Docker container with no network access, based on an image with a few different tools pre-installed.